Dangers Exist On Every Trail

 6. Emergency Shelter

 By this I mean a portable bivy sack, which is a large orange tarp or blanket.
 It could even be a large orange plastic bag like a garbage bag.
 Not only can crawling into the sack/bag help keep you warm and dry in an emergency.
 But also the bright orange color is visible to search and rescue.
-If you use a tarp, it can be very useful in creating a makeshift shelter.
+If you use a tarp, it can be very useful in creating a makeshift home for the night.
 Having shelter or a bivy sack may be the difference between getting hypothermia or not.

 7. Signaling Device